ASanchz85/express-init/README.md

 That is a simple script in bash for setting up a backend nodejs and express folders in a fast way

+## While installing it, you will be prompted to decide which dependencies you'd like to use for your project.
+Including:

+-  Eslint
+-  Modules or commonJS
+-  ORMs: Mongoose (noSQL) / Prisma (SQL)

 Do not forget to give it execution permissions with chmod +x

 ~~~